fbpx

 Seroconversion usually takes place within a few weeks of someone acquiring HIV.
 For some people, it may be accompanied by symptoms of illness, though these are not always a reliable way to diagnose HIV, especially as not everyone is guaranteed to experience all of the symptoms or even any at all.

-Knowing about the symptoms of seroconversion illness can be useful to help you or a mate stay healthy in the long term.
+Knowing about the symptoms and symptoms of HIV can be useful to help you or a mate stay healthy in the long term.
 Recognising the signs and going for an HIV test means someone has the chance to know their status and, if appropriate, start treatment straight away.

 In 2015, over a quarter of new HIV diagnoses were in people with highly compromised immune systems, meaning it’s likely they had been living with untreated HIV for at least four years before their diagnosis, increasing the possibility of onward transmission as well as compromising their own health.